-Oculus Link and Oculus Air Link allows you use your Quest or Quest 2 to play PC VR games.
+Oculus Link and Oculus Air Link allows you to use your Quest or Quest 2 to play PC VR games, opening up a world of high quality content that you simply won’t find on the Quest Store.
 Here’s a breakdown of the Oculus Link and Air Link recommended hardware specs and what you’ll need to use Quest and Quest 2 to play Rift and SteamVR games on your PC.

 Oculus Quest & Quest 2 Recommended PC Specs (Oculus Link & Air Link)